HavenDV/veryfi-csharp/README.md

 C# .NET Fiddle - https://dotnetfiddle.net/NyGsqD
 VB.NET .NET Fiddle - https://dotnetfiddle.net/4B8z6n

+## Developers
+The code is generated using https://github.com/RicoSuter/NSwag

 ## Need help?
 If you run into any issue or need help installing or using the library, please contact support@veryfi.com.